StatGenPRD/GDCgtx/HowToRun.md

 ```
 qdel -u mudID
 ```
 where ```mudID``` is your user ID.
-Note, this will terminate all SGE jobs you have running including those not associated with the pipeline (e.g. phasing/imputation or another run of the pipeline).
+Note, this will terminate all SGE jobs you have running including those not associated with this run of the pipeline (e.g. phasing/imputation or another run of the pipeline).
 Consult an administrator if you need to target kill the jobs associated with a specific run of the pipeline.
 The jobs should die relatively quickly and you will receive an e-mail from root [root@gsk.com] indicating your parent job was aborted.
 Assuming you didn't kill the jobs for the fun of it, follow the instructions for re-running after [changing the configuration](#ChangeConfig).